The Crown season 5: Casting

 In January 2020, Imelda Staunton was announced as succeeding Colman as the Queen in the fifth season, and her role in the final sixth season was reported in July.
 Also in July 2020, Lesley Manville was announced as portraying Princess Margaret, and the following month, Jonathan Pryce and Elizabeth Debicki had been cast as Prince Philip and Diana, Princess of Wales, respectively.
 In October 2020, Dominic West was in talks to play Prince Charles and was officially confirmed as part of the cast in April 2021.
 In June 2021, Jonny Lee Miller was cast as John Major and Olivia Williams announced that she would portray Camilla Parker Bowles.
-On 18 November 2021, it was announced Senan West, the real-life son of Dominic, was cast as Prince William.
+On 18 November 2021, it was announced that Senan West, the real-life son of Dominic, was cast as Prince William.
 In March 2022, Philippine Leroy-Beaulieu was cast as Monique Ritz.
+Khalid Abdalla plays Dodi Fayed; he relied on a piece of audio of Fayed doing a call-in for The Larry King Show to get a handle on Fayed's accent whilst speaking English, as Abdalla was unable to find an audio clip of Dodi Fayed online.

 Filming

 Filming for the season began in July 2021.
 Jemima Khan, who was a friend of Princess Diana, revealed that she had stepped down as a consultant and co-writer on episodes focusing on the Princess over concerns that the story of her final years would not be properly portrayed.
 Filming was temporarily halted that December after eight crew members tested positive for COVID-19, which resulted in them being quarantined.